Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Background

 as $x \to \infty$. \end{enumerate} \end{assumption}

 In the latter case we say that $X$ is in the domain of attraction of an $\alpha$-stable law.
-One can also incorporate slowly-varying functions into the tails; we have omitted this for ease of reading but we anticipate that all of our results carry through to this case (with appropriate slowly-varying corrections to the scaling factors).
+One can also incorporate slowly-varying functions into the tails; we have omitted this for ease of reading.
+The results we mention can also be easily adapted to hold in the periodic case, but for the results of this paper the aperiodic case suffices (even if our supercritical tree $\bT$ has a periodic offspring law, the offspring law for the critical cluster will still be aperiodic).